-  There are several tools that will help you along the way to collect “all the keywords and combinations” you may imagine and probably even more.
+Several tools will help you along the way to collect “all the keywords and combinations” you may imagine and probably even more.

 That was an improvement of some sort but not really an improvement for everyone.

-  I’d been doing something completely different for years that lead me to get better results in a short period of time.
+I’d been doing something completely different for years, which led me to get better results in a short period of time.

 The Secret Souce for Keyword Research

-  Rather than aiming to tools’ keyword suggestions, aim to help your ideal customer to find you and to discover you before everybody else.
+Rather than aiming for humungous collections of keywords, aim to help your ideal customer find you and discover you before everybody else.

 How? simple focus on the user’s journey, classify keywords based on the user’s journey phase and prioritize the keywords based on the desired outcome.

 The user’s journey usually begins with a discovery phase, a comparison phase (validation), a decision phase and an action phase.